Heatblur-Simulations/f-4e-manual/src/dcs/special_options.md

 elements are then all rendered on the front always.

 > 💡 Jester Dialogs always use the _Center_ type, requiring to look forward.

+#### Max Angle

+Defines the angle (in degrees) the head has to be moved off-center to reach the corners of the UI.

+In other words, reducing this value from its default of 10° makes head-tracking more sensitive to head movement, while increasing it will reduce the sensitivity.

+> 💡 VR users might find a lower angle more comfortable, since the head-to-game
+> translation is normally 1:1 in VR.

+#### Deadzone

+Defines the angle (in degrees) the head has to be moved off-center to for the UI to recognize head-movement and engage head-tracking.

+If the head is moved less than the deadzone (0.5° by default), the cursor is automatically set to the center instead and not moved.

+> 💡 Users playing with a high and very sensitive head-to-game translation might
+> find it useful to increase this value slightly.

 ## Radar Stick for Cursor